 When it comes to wasps, however, it’s another story; if you graze a wasp (or even just look at it a bit funny) you’re likely to be in for a stinging, since wasps have an unlimited supply of stings with which to attack its victims, over and over again if the mood takes them.
-So, if you have a wasp or hornet nest in your garden, porch, or even in your home, you’re right to be concerned about it- especially if you have children or pets –and you should consider hiring the professionals to carry out wasp nest removal, depending on the species.
+So, if you have a wasp or hornet nest in your garden, porch, or even in your home, you’re right to be concerned about it- especially if you have children or pets –and you should consider hiring the Lee's Summit pest control professionals to carry out wasp nest removal, depending on the species.

 There are a number of significant differences between the hornet and wasp, but the most obvious difference- which you can use to distinguish between the two -is that the hornet is significantly larger.
-While wasps in Kansas range in length from a few centimetres to an inch, the body of a hornet is usually between an inch and two inches long.
+While wasps in Kansas range in length from a few centimeters to an inch, the body of a hornet is usually between an inch and two inches long.
 Considering this, it might not come as a surprise that the hornet’s sting can be significantly more painful than a sting from a wasp.

 While this might suggest that you should be warier of hornets’ nests, this definitely isn’t the case.
 Hornets tend to keep to themselves and only become dangerous if provoked; certain species of wasp, on the other hand (in-keeping with their bad reputation) are more aggressive in nature and are more likely to attack, provoked or not.

 What Types Of Wasps Are You Likely To Find In Kansas & Where Do They Nest?